group-nn-at-icmab-csic/WorMe/Readme.md

 ## Citation

-The software can be cited using the URI provided by DIGITAL.CSIC: http://hdl.handle.net/10261/394968
+The software can be cited using the DOI provided by DIGITAL.CSIC: https://doi.org/10.20350/digitalCSIC/17417

 ----------------------------------------------------------------